Mischief

-Mischief or malicious mischief is the name for a criminal offenses that is defined differently in different legal jurisdictions.
+Mischief (or malicious mischief) is the name for a class of criminal offenses that are defined differently in different legal jurisdictions.
 While the wrongful acts will often involve what is popularly described as vandalism, there can be a legal differentiation between vandalism and mischief.
 The etymology of the word comes from Old French meschief, which means "misfortune", from meschever, "to end badly".